Scattering from an external field in quantum chromodynamics at high energies: from foundations to interdisciplinary connections: Virtual photon wave function in a quark-antiquark pair

+(The regularization of the pole at $k^+=0$ is again left implicit).
 The spinors $u_{(\sigma)}(p)$ and $v_{(\sigma)}(p)$ obey the Dirac equation for fermions and antifermions respectively, and one can check that their helicities viewed from a frame moving along the negative $z$-axis at almost the speed of light, the so-called ``infinite-momentum frame'', are $\sigma$ and $-\sigma$ respectively.\footnote{To check this statement, one just needs to work out the expression of the corresponding spin matrix, see e.g. Appendix B of Ref.~\cite{Kogut:1969xa}, and verify that the four-spinors $u_{(\sigma)}$, $v_{(\sigma)}$ are eigenstates with respective eigenvalues $+\sigma$ and~$-\sigma$.} As a consequence of the properties of the $w$'s in Eq.~(\ref{eq:properties-w}), they obey the following completeness and orthogonality relations: \be \ee

 We are now in a position to write a practical expression for $H$.
 The free Hamiltonian $H_0$ eventually reads \be H_0=\int d^3\vec x\left(-\tilde A_\mu^a\frac{\left(i\partial^\perp\right)^2}{2}\tilde A^\mu_a+\bar{\tilde\Psi}\gamma^+\frac{\left(i\partial^\perp\right)^2+m^2}{2i\partial^+}\tilde\Psi\right). \ee We have written it with the help of the full fields $\tilde A$ and $\tilde\Psi$, but only the transverse components of the former and the ``$+$'' projection of the latter actually contribute [see the expression obtained earlier, Eq.~(\ref{eq:H0-first-expression})].
 Replacing $A^\perp$ and $\Psi_+$ by their mode expansions~(\ref{eq:mode-expansion-psi}) and~(\ref{eq:mode-expansion-A}), one checks that the states of sets of free particles are indeed eigenstates of $H_0$, understood as a normal-ordered operator on the Hilbert space, with the correct eigenvalue, namely the sum of their light cone energies (\ref{eq:light-cone-energy}).